CookieUzen/web-notes/_docs/physics/unit 1.md

 ## Define Scalars and Vectors

 **Scalars** are units of measurement that only describe the magnitude of an object.
-For example, distance is a scalar: it only describes how far you went in a given time interval (*10 meters in total*).
+For example, distance is a `scalar`: it only describes how far you went in a given time interval (*10 meters in total*).

 **Vectors** are units of measurement describing both magnitude and a direction.
-For example, displacement is a vector, it describes the direction of movement and the distance traveled in a given time interval (*5 meters forward, 5 meters back*).
+For example, displacement is a `vector`, it describes the direction of movement and the distance traveled in a given time interval (*5 meters forward, 5 meters back*).

-Below is a list of common scalars and vectors or their vector counterparts:
+Below is a list of common `scalars` and `vectors` or their `vector` counterparts:

 | Scalars                          | Vectors                                  |
 | -------------------------------- | ---------------------------------------- |